 This post is also available in: Svenska

-Today we are happy to present a new guest blogger, IT security specialist Johanna Mannung.
-Joanna has written a very wise and thought-provoking post about writing and posting pictures of children on social media.
+Today we are happy to present a new guest blogger, IT security specialist, Johanna Mannung.
+Joanna has written a very wise and thought-provoking post about rewriting and posting pictures of her children on social media.

-If you write about your child on Facebook, you should therefore remember that what you write, may be read by your child or their friends in about 10-15 years.
-Nothing you do can one hundred percent guarantee that this will not happen.
-What you post is governed not only by what you do, but also by what your or their friends do.
-There are thousands of examples of when information has ended up on other sites, copied and ended up completely out of control of the person who first uploaded the image or text.
+If you write about your child on Facebook, you should remember that what you write, may be read by your child or your child’s friends in about 10-15 years.
+Nothing you do can 100% guarantee that this will not happen.
+What you post is governed not only by what you yourself do, but also by what your friends do.
+There are thousands of examples of when information has ended up on other sites, copied and ended up completely out of the control of the person who first uploaded the image or text.
 For example, an acquaintance of mine tested a seemingly innocent application that caused all of his friends’ status updates to be copied to an external site.

-Just like adults, children and teenagers often want to be quite restrictive with what negative images they publish for their entire circle of acquaintances.
+Just like adults, children and teenagers often want to be quite restrictive with what negative images they publish for the entire circle of acquaintances.
 Pictures that you post on Facebook also need to work in a completely different context.
-A picture of the child on the potty may seem cute and charming when the picture was taken, but that picture will not be as funny in 10 years when a nasty school friend digs it up and sends it around the class.
+A picture of the child on the potty may feel cute and charming when the picture is taken, but that picture would not be as funny in 10 years when a nasty school friend digs it up and sends it around the class.

 Sometimes you complain to show people how really difficult children are.
+There is a point in reacting to the very make-up and arranged image that many have on Facebook.
 Being real and not constructed is a choice you have the right to make about your own Facebook presence.
-However it doesn’t give anyone right to show someone else’s worst sides.
-You should have that person’s consent and children cannot give that consent.
+However, it’s not a right to show someone else’s worst sides.
+You should have that person’s consent.
+And children cannot give that consent.

 I believe that a certain caution is important for things that concern negative aspects of one’s own life.
 Writing about depression, for example, is twofold as a parent.
-On the one hand, there are issues that are important to talk about and mental illness is one such thing.
+On the one hand, there are issues that are important to talk about.
+Mental illness is one such thing.
 On the other hand, it is neither easy nor straightforward to tell that a child is growing up with a parent with a mental illness.
 There, the adult and the child may have different perceptions of who the information is about and what should be shared.
-I think that choice should be carefully considered weighing the risks.
-If you think that what you write is worth the disadvantages to the child, it may be OK to write about the matter.
-But remember to write it entirely from your own perspective and leave the child out.
+I think that choice should be carefully considered, and after recognising the risks.
+If you think that what you write is worth the disadvantages that may be put on the child, it may be OK to write about the matter.
+But remember to write it entirely from your own perspective and leave the child out of it.

-So when you write about your children on Facebook, think that what you write, or the picture you post, should be content that you are prepared to defend when the child is a teenager and has a really bad day.
-Texts and images that are a show of love and respect, I believe will never be difficult to defend.
+So when you write about your children on Facebook, think that what you write or the picture you post should be content that you are prepared to defend when the child is a teenager and has a really bad day.
+Texts and images that is a show of love and respect, I think will never be difficult to defend.
 With everything else, you should be very careful.

 / Johanna Mannung